This page displays resources related to the topic of gender equity.

 The report reveals how high-performing companies enact the full suite of 10 practices, rather than taking a piecemeal approach, and how those practices can be customised to overcome each company’s unique challenges and drive greater acceptance across their workforce.
 With this report, organisations that want and need to drive change now have a blueprint for success that can be tailored and embedded throughout their culture and strategy.

-The Health Quality and Safety Commission (New Zealand) has just released some modules for health practitioners about implicit bias, as part of its Patient Safety Week.
+The Health Quality and Safety Commission (New Zealand) has developed three modules for health practitioners about implicit bias.

-The learning and education videos below were developed for Wiki Haumaru Tūroro - Patient Safety Week 2019.
+The learning and education videos were developed for Wiki Haumaru Tūroro - Patient Safety Week 2019.

 Access the three modules, and one quiz here.